stoplightio/studio/docs/Design-and-Modeling/03-http-endpoints.md

     'color' field of type string, you may want to restrict the strings used in that field to specific colors (red, blue, green, etc).

-  - **Format** allows for validating the field value is of a specific format.
-A few common format validations include: date, time, date-time, URI, and email.
+  - **Format** allows for describing the specific format of a field, like a date, time, IP address, URI, email, etc.

   In addition to the validations listed above, there are also per-type validations that can be used depending on the type of the field.
-For example, string validations include setting a minimum/maximum length and regex pattern.
+For example, string validations include setting a minimum/maximum length, and regex pattern.
   For numbers, you can set minimum/maximum values and even validate that the numeric value is a multiple.